veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

 It has also been argued that since the request URI in the page views reported to Google Analytics can also be forged, the method suggested here can easily be circumvented by targetting pages other than `/`.
-However, since spammers don't know anything about the structure of the targeted Web site, they would necessarily have to send page view reports for fake pages.
-This would make these fake page views easier to recognize even for inexperienced Google Analytics users and therefore decrease the likelihood that fake referrer URLs are clicked, i.e. reduce the effectiveness of the referrer spam.
+However, since spammers don't know anything about the structure of the targeted Web site, they would necessarily have to send page view reports for non existing pages.
+These fake pages would show up in the "All Pages" and "Landing Pages" reports and would immediately give a hint that something suspicious is going on.
+This would probably decrease the likelihood that the fake referrer URLs linked to these suspicous page views are clicked (even by inexperienced Google Analytics users), i.e. reduce the effectiveness of the referrer spam.
 It is therefore unlikely that spammers would actually do this (unless of course a huge number of webmasters start using the request URI filtering approach and spammers are forced to adapt their strategy...).

-In the unlikely event that spammers indeed start targetting pages other than `/`, there is actually another slightly more complicated approach that would eliminate that type of spam as well.
+In the event that spammers indeed start targetting pages other than `/`, there is actually another slightly more complicated approach that would eliminate that type of spam as well.
 The idea is to create a custom dimension and change the tracking code to always send a specific value for that custom dimension in all page views.
 Referrer spam can then be filtered out using a criteria based on that custom dimension.